Natasya-Mathein/Pewlett-Hackard-Analysis/README.md

 ##### Summary

-with these 2 tables/additional querries:/n
+with these 2 tables/additional querries:

 * overall 37.6% of the workforce are eligible for retiring with the engineers, staffs and assistant engineers are more than 45% of the workforce
 * the mentorship eligibility are very low, the ratio of is not sufficient especially the mentorship between the title is not interchangeable